 - Students should go to the Cashiers Office to have their aid applied to tuition, fees, etc. and to pick up any remaining balance.
 The student may receive this balance in cash (up to $400) or by check, or it may be left on deposit to be picked up later.

 - The student may at anytime view his personal account on the internet and see the disposition of his financial aid here.

 - Tuition Waivers are automatically process for those who are eligible.

-- All off-campus scholarship checks must be processed through the Scholarships Office.
+- All off-campus scholarship checks must be processed through the Financial Aid Office.

 - The Accounting Office will bill governmental and private agencies which require billing before the funds will be available.
 Students should bring in the required authorizations to the Accounting Office so that this can be done.